PRICES per person: - GROUP OF 6 OR MORE GUESTS: 2695 € - Group of 2/5 guests: 3105 € - Single room supplement: 569 €

 During the ceremony, the girls appear in public in their ceremonial dress and then their heads are shaved leaving only a small portion of hair on the head; a piece of raffia is tied around their neck to indicate they are Dipo-yi.
 On the next morning, the girls are given a ritual bath in a river and then are required to taste foods like sugar cane and peanuts.
 They will learn women’s tasks and once the rite is over, they will retour from a secret place adorned with glass beads necklaces and wrapped in beautiful textiles: it is the time of the celebration.
 They are the newborn!
 The day after they will dance for the community asking for money…

 In according with the schedule of Dipo, we will join a Voodoo ceremony which is part of everyday life in the villages.
 The frenetic rhythm of the drums and chants of the adepts’ help calling in the voodoo spirit who then takes possession of some of the dancers.
 They fall into a deep trance: eyes rolling back, grimaces, convulsions, insensitivity to fire or pain.
-Sakpata, Heviosso, Mami Water are just some of the voodoo divinities who can show up.
+Sakpata, Heviesso, Mami Water are just some of the voodoo divinities who can show up.
 In a village, surrounded by the magic atmosphere of the ceremony, we will understand what people mean when they say: “In your Churches you pray God; in our shrines we become Gods!”

 The program includes a visit to the Ashanti Cultural Centre: a rich collection of Ashanti artefacts housed in a wonderful reproduction of an Ashanti house.
 In the afternoon we participate – if available – to a traditional Ashanti funeral, attended by mourners wearing beautifully red or black togas.
-We say “funerals” but it means a “festive” celebration: thanks to this ceremony the deceased return as an ancestor and will protect his family.
-Relatives and friends gather, socialize and celebrate his/her memory.
-The chief arrives surrounded by his court under the shade of large umbrellas while drums give rhythm to the dancers whose intricate moves are highly symbolic in war and erotic meanings.
+We say “funerals” but in reality it is a “festive” celebration: thanks to this ceremony the deceased return as an ancestor and will protect his family.
+Relatives and friends gather, socialize, and celebrate his/her memory.
+The chief arrives surrounded by his court under the shade of large umbrellas while drums give rhythm to the dancers, whose intricate moves are highly symbolic in war and erotic meanings.